 How far in advance should I book my private jet flight?

 Generally speaking, you should give as much notice as possible when booking a private flight.
-This will give you more availability which means better value and lower-priced aircraft.
+This will give you more availability, which means better value and lower-priced aircraft.
 However, 75% of privately chartered flights are booked within two weeks of departure, which can mean clients only have a handful of options.

 Sometimes, a client needs a flight at extremely short notice.
 This is what we call an ASAP (As Soon As Possible) situation.
 Usually, we aim for a four-hour turnaround in an ASAP situation to find the aircraft, ask the operator to get the crew ready, inform the operator of all the requirements for the trip, and make sure the client signs off.
 A two-hour call-out is also needed for the pilots.
-They have to get to the airport, make a pre-flight inspection, fuel up and be ready to go.
+They have to get to the airport, do a pre-flight inspection, fuel up, and be ready to go.

 If you’re a jet card member, we’ll aim for three hours.
-However, to accommodate such short notice requests you may have to select a higher-priced plane, or older aircraft that were not selected by other customers.
+However, to accommodate such short-notice requests, you may have to select a higher-priced plane, or older aircraft that were not selected by other customers.

 Does charter provide a reliable way to book when there's not that much time left?

 Yes, because there's almost always an aircraft available.
 If there is no suitable plane at your nearest airport, your broker can help you find one nearby.
 You can travel to that airport, or they can reposition the aircraft closer to you.